TacticalMetaphysics/LiSE/README.md

 represents the world, LiSE gives you one that will work.
 And if you don't want to write a user interface, you can play the game in the IDE.

+The LiSE data model has been designed from the ground up to support debugging of complex simulations.
+It remembers everything that ever happened in the simulation, so that when something strange happens in a playtester's game, and they send you their save file, you can track down the cause, even if it happened long before the tester knew to look for it.

 # Features